cefriel/survey-ontology/README.md

 [Coney](https://coney.cefriel.com/) is an innovative survey instrument to enhance user engagement.
 It exploits a conversational approach, by administering questionnaires mimicking a chat.
 To implement FAIR principles, to pave the way for the adoption of Coney within Open Science and to promote responsible and reproducible research, we designed the graph-based model of Coney as an open ontological model; this allows to publish and to share on the web both the surveys and their collected answers as linked data research objects.

 The intended use of terms and their relations with referred ontologies are detailed in the [diagram](docs/ontology.png) and discussed in the documentation.
+A set of [SHACL shapes]((ontology/sur_shapes.ttl)) is made available to validate data represented using the Survey Ontology.

 ### Development phases